Master of Public Policy

 Learn more about paid internships.

-MPP students can choose to pursue a joint master’s degree program in public policy.
+MPP students can choose to pursue a dual or joint degree if admitted to both programs.
 With this option, students are able to complete both degrees at an accelerated pace, saving both time and money.

 Offered in conjunction with El Instituto: Institute of Latina/o, Caribbean, and Latin American Studies, this joint degree program prepares students with the functional skills and knowledge in public policy and at the same time engages them in interdisciplinary study and research related to the Latina/o, Caribbean, and Latin American world.